 Members and affiliates who participate in the voluntary CE Program are asked to satisfy a 15 credit level before the end of the calendar year.
 Those who accomplish this achievement receive a Certificate of Completion at the end of the year to display in their home or office.

-MTA CE credits can be acquired through all of the MTA's existing member services (chapter meetings, regional seminars, webcasts, podcasts, etc.) and through approved non-MTA events.
+CMT Association CE credits can be acquired through all of the CMT Association's existing member services (chapter meetings, regional seminars, webcasts, podcasts, etc.) and through approved non-CMT Association events.

 Continuing Education Credit Distribution

-- Attending the MTA Symposium – 15 credits
+- Attending the CMT Association Symposium – 15 credits

 - Publishing your research paper in the Journal of Technical Analysis - 7 CE Credits